modio/modio-docs/public/en-us/features/monetization/purchase-servers/modio-as-purchase-server.md

 data | array | Contains entitlement data. data[].transaction_id | string | The mod.io transaction ID for the entitlement transfer.
 data[].transaction_state | integer | The mod.io transaction state from converting the portal entitlements into mod.io assets / currency.
 Possible values:<ul><li><strong>0</strong> = Failed</li><li><strong>1</strong> = Pending</li><li><strong>2</strong> = Fulfilled</li><li><strong>3</strong> = Consume Limit Exceeded</li></ul>
 data[].sku_id | string | The portal SKU ID associated with the transaction.
-This will be the ID as defined by the portal (i.e. Xbox Live). data[].entitlement_consumed | boolean | Has the entitlement been consumed in the third-party portal? data[].entitlement_type | integer | The entitlement type, once consumed and the entitlement is transferred to mod.io.
+This will be the ID as defined by the portal (i.e. XBOX Live). data[].entitlement_consumed | boolean | Has the entitlement been consumed in the third-party portal? data[].entitlement_type | integer | The entitlement type, once consumed and the entitlement is transferred to mod.io.
 Possible values:<ul><li><strong>0</strong> = Virtual Currency</li></ul>
 details | object (nullable) | Additional information associated with the transaction.